pycckuu/ecc-rust/README.md

 This project implements Elliptic Curve Cryptography (ECC) operations in Rust.
 It provides a foundation for working with elliptic curves, points on these curves, and various cryptographic operations.

+**Important Note:** This is not production-ready code.
+All examples and implementations in this project were created as part of a learning process to understand the concepts of elliptic curve cryptography.
+The code should not be used in any security-critical or production environments.

 ## Features

 - Elliptic curve representation and operations (in Weierstrass form: y^2 = x^3 + ax + b)